Laurie Cardoza-Moore: Political activism

 Her organization was the driving force behind a bill passed in the Tennessee state legislature in 2015 that condemned Boycott, Divestment and Sanctions (BDS) against Israel as anti-Semitic, the first such action taken by any state legislature in the US.
-She later handed a framed copy of the resolution to Israeli Knesset speaker Yuli Edelstein.
+Later that year, she travelled to Israel for a three-week trip, handed Knesset speaker Yuli Edelstein a framed copy of the resolution.
 She has later pushed for similar resolutions in other states.

 She has called on the US Justice Department "to launch a full and thorough investigation" into Congresswoman Ilhan Omar's "possible connections to the Muslim Brotherhood," and has accused Omar of being a "Hamas plant" in Congress.

-In 2020 she spread misinformation about the presidential election while urging people to "defend our Constitutional Republic" before the January 6 United States Capitol attack, where she stated she would be present.
+In 2020, she spread misinformation about the presidential election while urging people to "defend our Constitutional Republic" before the January 6 United States Capitol attack, where she stated she would be present.
 She has been accused of tapping active-duty military officials and veterans to join the insurrection.
 She later blamed the attack on antifa.

 She has worked with Florida Governor Ron DeSantis to make the Hebrew Bible a requirement in Florida public schools, claiming that the US is "founded on Torah".
 She received praise from a spokesman for DeSantis for her review of textbooks that "caught and corrected dozens of books to prevent political indoctrination of Florida's children."

 She has vocally criticized conservative commentators Candace Owens and Tucker Carlson for their "Jew-hatred", calling their ideas "heresy" and "demonic".

+In 2025, she was ranked second in the Jerusalem Post's list of the “10 pro-Israel Christians” in the paper’s Influencers 25 project in light of her being a prominent Christian Zionist advocate for Israel.

 Commission appointment and election

 Cardoza-Moore has accused the US education system of promoting "anti-American propaganda" on Fox & Friends.
-In 2021 she was appointed to the Tennessee Textbook and Instructional Materials Quality Commission, nominated by House Speaker Cameron Sexton, which is responsible for recommending textbooks and instructional materials to the Tennessee Department of Education.
+In 2021, she was appointed to the Tennessee Textbook and Instructional Materials Quality Commission, nominated by House Speaker Cameron Sexton, which is responsible for recommending textbooks and instructional materials to the Tennessee Department of Education.
 The appointment was criticized by the Council on American–Islamic Relations (CAIR) for her "anti-Muslim rhetoric", as well as dozens of local faith leaders who signed a letter from the American Muslim Advisory Council.
 The Memphis Flyer also criticized her appointment as a "Mosque-Fighting, Insurrectionist, Vax Hoaxer, 9/11 Truther" and "anti-Black Lives Matter".
 She denied being a 9/11 truther during a hearing on the appointment, a claim which was based on a textbook review from her organization.

-In 2022 she narrowly lost in the Republican primary for Tennessee House of Representatives District 63 against Jake McCalmon.
+In 2022, she narrowly lost in the Republican primary for Tennessee House of Representatives District 63 against Jake McCalmon.
 She received 41.9% of the votes against McCalmon's 44.4%.